 Partners for Telehealth Solutions will provide telehealth services to veterans who are awaiting their benefits determination from the Department of Veterans Affairs (VA) and who often, due to limited financial resources, cannot access medical services.
 Using telemedicine technologies reduces travel time and related stresses for the vet.
 Such services offer vets the access to providers that might not be available otherwise, as well as medical services without the need to travel long distances.

 Partners for Telehealth Solutions Solutions is a tax-exempt, nonprofit organization designed to serve veterans in the Metropolitan Washington DC area.
 We are committed to enhancing the quality of life for veterans and their families by ensuring their access to high-quality healthcare.
-We help vets file claims, provide them with cell phones through our Calling All Vets program and operate The Linen Closet to provide them with everyday necessities as they transition back to civilian life.
+We help vets file claims, provide them with cell phones through our Cellaphone program and operate The Linen Closet to provide them with everyday necessities as they transition back to civilian life.

-Our new mobile claims bus needs to be renovated so that we can go to remote areas where transportation is scare and help Veterans file their claims.
+Our new mobile claims bus needs to be renovated so that we can go to remote areas where transportation is scare and help veterans file their claims.
 Click on the donate button for details.

 Commemorating the military men and women who have served and are serving this great nation.
 You can acknowledge a solider currently deployed by clicking on the yellow ribbon, pay tribute to someone who retired from the military by clicking on the wreath and donate a gift in memory of a soldier who didn’t make it home by clicking on the boot.
 Click on the wall for more details.